warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/buenavista-testnet/join-buenavista.md

 wardend start
 ```

-If needed, add the path to the binary location before the command:
+If needed, add the path to the binary before the command:

 ```
 path-to-binary/wardend start